Part-time to Full-time (Extended) FAQ

 Your fees will vary slightly depending on your enrollment status.
 For example, when you are registered less than full-time, you are not automatically charged the Health Service Fee or Student Medical Insurance Fee, unlike Two-Year students who immediately incur these charges.
 Each term, you should expect to be charged tuition (per credit), a Facilities Fee, Student Activity Fee, and Technology Fee.
 Once you are enrolled full-time, you also will be charged the Health Service Fee and Student Medical Insurance Fee—though the latter can be waived if you already have comparable coverage.
 Also during your first term of enrollment, you will be charged a Student Events Fee and a Document Fee.

 What types of financial aid are available?
 Am I eligible for scholarships?

 Financial aid awards typically include a mix of institutional/merit scholarships, federal loans, Federal Work-Study, and other types of loans.
-However, you are only eligible for scholarships and/or work-study once you are enrolled full time and are completing field education.
+However, you are only eligible for scholarships and/or work-study once you are enrolled full time and are completing Practicum Learning.
 In your first year, when you are enrolled part time, generally for six credits a term, you will be eligible only for loans.

 How can I apply for financial aid?

 Your first step is to complete the Free Application for Federal Student Aid (FAFSA).
 Once the School receives your FAFSA data, we begin the evaluation and awarding process for financial aid.

 When are the forms for financial aid due?
 And where do I find them?

 Your FAFSA is due by February 1 of each year, and loan request forms are due by July 1 of each year.
 If additional forms are required, the Office of Financial Aid will notify you via e-mail and communicate due dates at that time.
 Financial aid forms can be downloaded from our Forms & Documents Library.